Diversity in the Meeting and Events Industry: 7 Strategies to Eliminate Bias

-Diversity is relevant to the meeting and events industry for a number of reasons.
+Diversity is relevant to the meeting and events industry for a number of reasons and should be reflected when creating effective event strategies.
 Given the fact that society and event audiences are becoming increasingly diverse, ethnic, and gender diversity in the speaker lineup should be a given.
 It isn’t.
 When one looks at event brochures, keynote speakers, panelists, and breakout facilitators still tend to be overwhelmingly White and male.
 It’s a symptom of a larger issue.

 Many associations are experiencing dwindling memberships and struggling to attract conference participants.
 As many emerging professionals are from visible minority groups, a strategic approach to promoting diversity is needed.
 For example, when speakers do not reflect the audience, this presents a number of challenges for marketing and connecting with potential participants: